imagej/imagej.github.io/pages/Adding_new_ops.md

 description: test description
 ---

-{% include develop-menu content='tutorials' %}{% include toc%}This tutorial is designed to guide developers through the options, processes and motivations for adding Ops outside the core {% include github org='imagej' repo='imagej-ops' label='imagej-ops' %} project.
+{% include develop-menu content='tutorials' %}{% include toc%}
+This tutorial is designed to guide developers through the options, processes and motivations for adding Ops outside the core {% include github org='imagej' repo='imagej-ops' label='imagej-ops' %} project.
 Because this tutorial caters to external developers, in this tutorial we show how a [BAR](BAR "wikilink") function could be converted to an Op.

 # Make your first Op